computerguy2030/Information/GRUB/GRUB.md

 <br><br>
 Summary:

-To create your grub file copy and modify information in grub.cfg/syslinux.cfg and GLIM github repository: https://github.com/thias/glim
+To create your grub file copy and modify information in grub.cfg/syslinux.cfg and GLIM github repository: https://github.com/thias/glim.
+Start with the least conplexity and then add boot options.

 <br><br>
 Extensive list of linux kernel boot params: